albertlauncher/plugins/README.md

 };
 ```

 Let your plugin inherit extension classes to extend the application by loading this plugin.
-Check the [library interface classes](https://github.com/albertlauncher/albert/tree/master/include/albert) as they are documented and always up to date.
-Also see the [existing plugins](https://github.com/albertlauncher/plugins/tree/master/) to get a basic understanding.
-Join our [community chats](https://albertlauncher.github.io/help/#chats) if you need help.
+Check the [API reference](https://albertlauncher.github.io/reference/namespacealbert.html) or the [library interface headers](https://github.com/albertlauncher/albert/tree/master/include/albert).
+Probably the official [plugins](https://github.com/albertlauncher/plugins/tree/master/) are a good source to get you started.
+If you need help, join our [community chats](https://albertlauncher.github.io/help/#chats).